 - public safety

 It also advises how we will administer licences and what we consider important in an application.

 You should be familiar with our policy before applying for a licence.

 Licensable activities and exemptions

-A licence will be needed for any of these activities, if they do not fall into an exempt category.
+A licence will be needed for any of the following activities, unless they are in an exempt category.

 Sale or supply of alcohol

-- sale or supply by retail of alcohol,
+This is the sale or supply by retail of alcohol.

-- supply of alcohol by a club or to a member of a club.
+- the supply of alcohol by a club or to a member of a club

 - alcohol included within the price of a ticket.